 These prior trials excluded patients with evidence of an appendicolith, a small stone at the base of the appendix, and those suspected of having more severe disease.
 Most of these previous studies were small and included mostly younger patients.
 As a result, many questions remained, including whether patients with appendicitis seen at healthcare practices in the United States would have similar results.
 Perhaps because of these remaining questions and skepticism among surgeons, as recently as 2014, more than 95% of patients with appendicitis in the United States were treated with an appendectomy.

-CODA is a large-scale, randomized trial comparing appendectomy to antibiotics for the treatment of appendicitis.
-It focuses on both clinical outcomes—broadly agreed, measurable changes in health—as well as the patient-reported outcomes (PROs) that matter most to patients.
+CODA is the largest randomized trial comparing appendectomy to antibiotics for the treatment of appendicitis in the U.S. It focused on both clinical outcomes—broadly agreed, measurable changes in health—as well as the patient-reported outcomes (PROs) that matter most to patients.

 Study participants may have had surgery or they may have taken antibiotics.
 Most patients had their treatment decided randomly, with an equal chance of getting either treatment.
 The study also included patients who did not want their treatment decided randomly.
 Results of this study will help patients better understand the difference between surgery and antibiotics.
 It will also tell us if certain patients would benefit more from one treatment than the other and help nearly 300,000 Americans each year make an important healthcare decision.

 Past studies have not evaluated whether or not the benefits of possibly avoiding surgery outweighed the risks and anxiety patients may feel about future episodes of appendicitis.
 No studies to date have compared the impact of these two appendicitis treatments on the overall patient experience or included PROs in addition to clinical outcomes.
 In short, the studies to date have not asked “Is antibiotics first as good a treatment for me as appendectomy?”
 This is what the CODA trial aimed to address.